mrwormhole/terminal-snake/README.md

 ```

 The problems I had:
-- TruffleRuby breaks RBS codegen of jetbrains IDE, had to switch to Ruby 3.1.2 MRI couple of times to generate
+- TruffleRuby breaks RBS codegen, had to use Ruby 3.1.2 MRI couple of times to generate